 ICES’ privacy obligations derive from several sources.

 In Canada, public institutions are required to protect the privacy of citizens whose information they collect.
-Typically, this is achieved through one or more overarching privacy law that governs the public service in a jurisdiction, sometimes in combination with other laws tailored to specific areas of activity, like health care.
+Typically, this is achieved through one or more overarching privacy laws that govern the public service in a jurisdiction, sometimes in combination with other laws tailored to specific areas of activity, such as health care.
 Most, if not all, of these laws recognize the public value of research and provide some mechanism for making information available for its conduct.
 ICES collects information through these mechanisms in federal and provincial laws across Canada, most notably section 45 of Ontario’s Personal Health Information Protection Act (PHIPA).

 Contracts and research ethics standards also inform our information handling practices.
 When ICES collects information, how we use it and protect it is routinely governed by an agreement.
 And compliance with research ethics practices and standards that address privacy is required on multiple fronts — by those who employ ICES scientists, by funding agencies and by publishers of our research.

 The information ICES collects

 The vast majority of the information collected by ICES originates in Ontario’s publicly funded health care system.
-Patient charts, medical images, laboratory results, and administrative systems that cross all areas and dimensions of our health care system — all provide vital evidence for ICES scientists.
+Patient charts, medical images, laboratory results and administrative systems that cross all areas and dimensions of our health care system provide vital evidence for ICES scientists.
 ICES collects this information through a variety of channels, including:

 - Health care providers directly;